Volunteer Guidelines and Safety Information

 - Follow the teacher’s lead.
-Keep the student headed in the direction set up the teacher/staff member.
+Keep the student headed in the direction set up by the teacher/staff member.
 Hold them to the same standards of behavior and/or work.
 If you are uncertain about directions, please ask questions.

 - Learn names and use them often.
 Using a student’s name helps to develop a working relationship.
 Also, when working with a student, introduce yourself.

 - Classroom discipline.
 Discipline is not a volunteer’s responsibility.
 If a behavior is not dangerous to the child or others, try restating the expectation in a positive way.
 Use phrases such as: “It’s time to sit down and work on your reading” or “You are doing a great job waiting, you will be next”.
-If the student is not responding to your reminders, ask the teacher or staff member to handle.
+If the student is not responding to your reminders, ask the teacher or staff member to handle the situation.
 Just a reminder - we must never put our hands on a child.

 - Set the climate.
 A friendly, relaxed attitude creates the best atmosphere for learning.